 C406.1.1.1 Applicable envelope, renewable and elevator energy credits.
-Where an entire building or building addition complies with Section C406.2.4, C406.2.9, C406.2.10, or C406.2.14, under an initial tenant improvement permit, tenant spaces within the building qualify for the number of credits assigned to the occupancy group of the tenant space in accordance with Table C406.2.
+Where an entire building or building addition complies with Section C406.2.4, C406.2.9, C406.2.10, or C406.2.14, under an initial tenant improvement permit, tenant spaces within the building qualify for the number of credits assigned to the occupancy group of the tenant space in accordance with Table C406.2(1).
 Where prior energy credits were achieved under the 2018 Washington State Energy Code, they shall be multiplied by 6 for applicability to this code.

 C406.1.1.2 Applicable HVAC and service water heating credits.
 Where HVAC and service water heating systems and services are installed and comply with Section C406.2.4, C406.2.9, C406.2.10, orC406.2.14 under an initial tenant improvement permit, those systems and services shall be considered a part of the tenant space.
-Tenant spaces qualify for the credits assigned to the occupancy group of the tenant space in accordance with Table C406.2 if the tenant space includes the distribution system and equipment that the central HVAC systems or service water heating systems were designed to support.
+Tenant spaces qualify for the credits assigned to the occupancy group of the tenant space in accordance with Table C406.2(1) if the tenant space includes the distribution system and equipment that the central HVAC systems or service water heating systems were designed to support.

 C406.1.2 Discrete area-weighted project compliance.
-Discrete building areas shall be permitted to select different packages of measures provided that the whole project complies with both the energy and load management credit requirements.
+Discrete building areas are permitted to select different packages of measures provided that the whole project complies with both the energy and load management credit requirements.
 Compliance shall be determined as follows:

-- 1. Project credit requirement shall be the individual occupancy group requirements from Table C406.1 for each discrete area weighted by discrete area conditioned floor area.
-Where one occupancy group is less than 10 percent of the floor area of the project, use the primary occupancy group for all credits. - Determine the energy and load management credits achieved for each discrete area based on its occupancy group.
-Where envelope or lighting power credits in Section C406.2.3.1, C406.2.3.2, or C406.2.3.12 are used, the lighting power or envelope UA percentage reduction shall be calculated for the project as a whole to determine achieved credits. - 3.
-Determine total project credits achieved by weighting individual discrete area credits by discrete area conditioned floor area.
+- Required project credits shall be prorated on an area-weighted basis for each occupancy group by multiplying the occupancy group floor area by the number of credits required, and then dividing this value by the total area of all the occupancy groups combined.
+Where one occupancy group is less than 10 percent of the floor area of the project, use the primary occupancy group for those credits. - 2.
+Occupancies are permitted to be subdivided into discrete areas, with required and achieved credits for each area prorated on an area-weighted basis as required for the occupancy group. - 3.
+Where envelope or lighting power credits in Section C406.2.3.1, C406.2.3.2, or C406.2.3.12 are applied, the lighting power or envelope UA percentage reduction shall be calculated for the project as a whole to determine achieved credits.